The Components of a Web Development Team

 GitLab Core Team Model

-The all-remote software company GitLab utilises a structure of interdisciplinary Core Teams to build their tools and documentation sites.
+The all-remote software company GitLab utilises a structure of interdisciplinary Core Teams to build its tools and documentation sites.
 Group members split effort across assigned product areas versus siloed functions.

-Regular online meetings facilitate perspective sharing for consensus building.
+Regular online meetings facilitate the sharing of perspectives for consensus-building.
 The coordinated model melds varied expertise into cohesive solutions.

 New York Times Group Workflow